 Being a content creator may seem like a breeze, but most content creators will tell you that it’s not as easy as you may think.
 It involves a lot of planning.
 You come up with content, execute it, record or live stream it, and upload it to Youtube or social media.
 It can feel like a full-time job — and for some, it really is.
 Having the right tools in your toolkit can help make your life as a content creator significantly easier by making the creation process much smoother.

-One such tool that you can use is Streamlabs Desktop.
+One tool that you can use is Streamlabs.
 Most of its users probably use it to live stream, but the truth is this free, open-source software can actually record, too.

 How to Record in Streamlabs Desktop